 Are there Scholarship Opportunities for International Undergraduate Students in Norway?

-We hope this article will encourage you to apply for an undergraduate study in Norway.
-Head on over to the Study in Norway for insightful articles about the country, or you can also check the Available Programs in Europe for more study options!
+We hope this article encourages you to apply for undergraduate study in Norway.
+Head over to the Study in Norway guide for insightful articles about the country, or check the Available Programs in Europe for more study options.